Hi. I’m Sid 👋🏽

 What’s your professional history?

-My current day job is at Capital One, where I am a Senior Software Engineer.
-My last job was at Square, where I worked on software systems that sent money across various countries and payment methods.
-Before that, I was at The New York Times, building tools for SEO editors and building out The New York Times App for Slack to help The Gray Lady win the news cycle.
+My current day job is at RockBot, where I am a Senior Software Engineer.
+Before this, I spent time at large financial institutions such as Capital One and Square working on the systems that processed money across various countries and payment methods.
+I worked at The New York Times through the Covid-19 pandemic, building tools for SEO editors and building out The New York Times App for Slack to help The Gray Lady win the news cycle.
 Before that, I worked for Amplify Education, building tools for other software engineers.
 Those tools were made open source, racked up millions of downloads, and have been featured in blog posts.